Senior Power Electronics Engineer

 Jan 2025 — Present

-• Leading EPS and PCDU architecture for an 8-satellite sub-200 kg EO constellation — owning full implementation from topology selection through component sourcing, simulation, detailed design, and hardware testing, across PDR, CDR, TRR, and FRR.
+• Leading EPS and PCDU architecture for an 8-satellite sub-200 kg EO constellation — full ownership from topology selection through component qualification, detailed design, and hardware testing across PDR, CDR, TRR, and FRR.

-• Designing gyroscope package board electronics around the S32K344 MCU — architecture definition, schematic, and BOM closure.
+• Designing gyroscope package board electronics around the NXP S32K MCU and ASIL-D rated Safety PMIC — architecture definition, schematic, CAN FD integration, and BOM closure; hardware bring-up in progress.

-• QualiAnalysed and selected COTS components as radiation-tolerant alternatives for a 5-year LEO mission (CERN, DOE, IUAC data) — cut component costs by over 90% and lead times from 18 weeks to under 3.
+• Developed a systematic COTS qualification methodology using published radiation data (CERN, DOE, IUAC) — cut component costs by over 90% and hardware lead times from 16–18 weeks to under 3.

-• Raised end-to-end bus conversion efficiency from 85% to 93% through better component selection and simulation.
+• Raised end-to-end bus conversion efficiency from 85% to 93% through topology selection and compensation network optimisation.

 Electrical Engineer